 If you are a member of staff in a UK or TNE partner, teaching on University of Greenwich approved programmes you may be liable to pay an additional fee to the Advance HE fee, in the form of the GOLD recognition process fee.
-This process fee entitles you; unlimited access to our workshops and resources, one submission for recognition through GOLD, and one further resubmission if initially unsuccessful.
+This can be up to £150 per applicant.
+This process fee entitles you to one submission for recognition through GOLD, and one further resubmission.
 Please be aware that this fee is payable whether or not you are eventually recognised at the GOLD fellowship category you apply for.